mrled/interpersonal/readme.md

     this value is created from random data when the user logs in and authorizes a given app.
     It is stored in the `AuthorizationCode` table.
     Defined by the IndieAuth spec.
+    Sellout Engine prefixes these values with `C-`.
 * The bearer token: The application exchanges its authorization code for one of these.
     The exchange happens in `indieauth.bearer()`.
     Also created from random data.
     Stored in the `BearerToken` table.
+    (I'm not really issuiing bearer tokens yet, but I will eventually.)
     Defined by the IndieAuth spec.
+    Sellout Engine prefixes these values with `B-`.

 ## How to use this to authenticate to an application that understands IndieAuth?